md-mudassir7/Top100-Liked-Questions-Leetcode/validateBST/README.md

     6.For right subtree we update interval to [root->val,INT_MAX] to make sure that every node in right subtree is larger that root->val

-The image attached gives more details
+The image attached gives more details (-IM is INT_MIN and IM is INT_MAX)

 The intervals beside every node is the interval in which node should lie